arkinmodi/bitwarden-env/README.md

 ```

 This command is for generating a `.env` file (filename is customizable with the `-f` flag).
 This will perform either a fuzzy search for the Bitwarden Item Name or ID.
 The founded environment variables will be appended to file (i.e., this will not overwrite existing data within the file).

+The format for the secret reference string is `bwenv://<Bitwarden Item ID>/fields/<Custom Field Name>`.

 ### `bwenv run`